svetika44/cssi-prework-javascript-arrays-cssi-prework-2016/README.md

 + **You Do:** Define a function `removeElementFromArray` that take an array of dishes as a parameter.
 The function should remove the third and fourth item from the array, and adds "Roast Chicken" to the end, using the `splice` function.
 The function should return the updated array.

 ## Iteration
 Arrays are the first of two data structures you will learn about that store more than one element.
 Usually you will want to repeat an action upon every element in these collections.
 In programming, this repetition is called iteration.
-You will learn how to construct three different types of loops for more general iteration.

-Arrays have their own iteration function,`forEach`.
-The forEach method executes a provided function once per array element.
+In subsequent sections, you will learn how to construct three different types of loops for more general iteration.
+For now, we can use an arrays specific iteration function,`forEach`.
+The forEach method executes an unnamed function (called a callback function) once per array element.

 The general syntax is below.